alpenwasser/pitaya/design/filter/README.md

 - Invocation of Matlab via command line.

-The core for both of these approaches is the same: Filter design scripts in the `iterators/` directory.
+The core for both of these approaches is the same: Filter design scripts in the `generators/` directory.

-Iterators
+generators
 =========

 These are filter design scripts which produce various filter designs through iteration (though not optimization (yet)).
 They may or may not write their results to files or display them in Matlab figures.

-The iterators are the backbone of the filter design toolchain; the main work happens there.
+The generators are the backbone of the filter design toolchain; the main work happens there.

 Graphical Mode
 ==============

-Graphical wrapper for working with the iterators.
+Graphical wrapper for working with the generators.

 Straightforward:
-- Write your filter design script, put it into the `iterators/` directory.
+- Write your filter design script, put it into the `generators/` directory.
 - Open `guiDispatcher.m` in Matlab and call your iterator from there.

 Commandline Mode
 ================

-CLI wrapper for working with the iterators.
+CLI wrapper for working with the generators.

-- Write your filter design script, put it into the `iterators/` directory.
+- Write your filter design script, put it into the `generators/` directory.
 - Make an entry for your script in the `cliDispatcher.m` file.
 - Make an entry in the `Makefile` which calls `cliDispatcher.m` with the appropriate arguments.